Girls cross country: Remiker paces Wildcats on home course

 It was a big departure from the dual meet the Wildcats hosted last spring against New Glarus/Monticello where the boys and girls’ races were hosted at different times and masks were required by runners because of the COVID-19 pandemic.

 “Middleton and (Madison) West are truly the class of the area and the state,” Verona coach Dave Nelson said.
 “They are probably two of the top five teams in the state.
-They obviously made a bold statement to start the year.
-I keep teasing Randy (Marks) that he invites all these good teams and there are no cupcakes in the field.”
+They obviously made a bold statement to start the year.”

 Verona senior Payette Neess took 29th in the Division 1 field with a time of 22:00.8 and junior Sotera Boado placed 31st (22:10.8).
 Senior Emma Petta finished 34th (22:28.9) and junior Hannah Dohnal placed 38th (22:49.3).